-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Thursday, July 12, 2018.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Thursday, July 12, 2018.

 Business owners often plan for a lot of different situations that might come up.
 There is one very important plan that they might not ever think about putting into place until it is too late — a succession plan, which can be part of an estate plan.
 Anyone who owns a business needs to get this done as soon as possible or else there is a chance that the company and employees will suffer if something happens to the owner.

 It is all too easy to become wrapped up in the daily decisions that come with running a business, but neglecting this single point could mean that all your hard work is for naught.
 If something happens to you and you don’t have a succession plan in place, you might not be able to pass the company down to anyone and you might be hard-pressed to find a buyer.

 When you think about the succession plan, you need to make sure that you take six points into account.

 - Plan for management to help with the transition

 - Divvy up ownership with names, percentages and roles

 - Plan when and how the transition will occur